harsh17-hub/serenfeed1/README.md

 ✍️ Create Blogs – Share your thoughts, stories, or guides with an easy-to-use editor.

 📖 Read Blogs – Explore a variety of blogs with a clean and minimal reading experience.

+⏸️ Smart Break Reminder – SerenFeed gently reminds you to take a break after a set reading limit, promoting mindful and healthy screen time.

 🤝 Connect with Bloggers – Interact and build connections with bloggers in the community.